 This week was always going to be about Apple, but sadly not in the way we expected: a typically exciting Apple product announcement was overshadowed by the death of Steve Jobs.

 The week started on a much brighter note, though, with the usual excitable predictions about the forthcoming iPhone 5.
 It would be bigger, faster, completely different, filled with tiny elves and able to make biscuits fly, the rumour sites said, but our resident grump Gary Marshall wasn't convinced.
-"We'll get the iPhone 4S," he wrote, "an evolutionary step rather than a revolutionary one."
+"We'll get the

 Marshall's prediction?
 "It will have an A5 chip, more storage, more RAM, [a] better camera and the same basic form factor as the iPhone 4," he wrote.
 "There will be a black one.
 There will be a white one.
 There will be Facebook integration alongside the Twitter integration we already know about.
 The iPhone 4 will take the 3GS's place as the entry level iPhone."